telerik/kendo-ui-core/docs/web/treeview/overview.md

     gatherStates(treeview.dataSource.view());

-The same approach can be used for gathering of expanded nodes.

-### Projecting the TreeView state
+### Project TreeView State

-Because the HierarchicalDataSource does not support data projection, you might need to remap state fields via the [schema.parse](/api/framework/datasource#configuration-schema.parse) configuration option:
+The `HierarchicalDataSource` does not support data projection.
+Therefore, you might need to remap state fields via the [`schema.parse`](/api/framework/datasource#configuration-schema.parse) configuration option.

+The example below demonstrates how to project a TreeView state.

+###### Example

     <div id="tree">
     <script>